Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

 Tarot is an excellent tool for revealing the path that lies ahead of you.
 "Psychic" hotlines should admit it when they are really sending clients to Tarot-card readers, as they often do.
 This would enhance their credibility.
 Unfortunately the Tarot readers working for hotlines are reading for dozens of clients per shift.
 They communicate through a headset's electromagnetism, and remotely.
 These stressful conditions can reduce the accuracy of their readings.

 Remember being amazed, as a child, by people who could type without looking at the keyboard, or play piano without sheet music, or knit without taking their eyes from the TV?
 Their mastery, which came from experience, looked like magic.

 Each of the 78 Tarot cards has two meanings: one when the card appears right-side up, and another when the card appears upside-down, or "reversed."
 The Tarot reader has memorized 156 card meanings and studied to understand each card's complicated cultural and spiritual symbolism.

 The finest Tarot readers learn to trust the cards and feel confident because they've spent years learning and practicing.
 There's also the challenge of conveying to the client the message of the cards in a clear and helpful way.

 What the Tarot Card Reader Knows and You Don't

-Students of Tarot learn that most clients will ask about one of these:
+Students of Tarot learn that most clients will ask about one of these four topics:

-The Tarot exists to help people.
-Many people don't stop to reflect on their lives, or they refuse to see certain realities, or aren't able to gauge for themselves where their current path is leading them.
-The Tarot-card spread freezes a moment in time and makes visible the invisible path you are on.
+Tarot-card symbolism helps people see for themselves where their current situation is leading them.
+The Tarot-card spread freezes a moment in time, unveiling the road just ahead.
 That's what feels so magical and healthy about Tarot.
-In the appropriate cases the cards might indicate that a change in the client's habits of thought or behavior will lead to a more desirable outcome.
+The cards might helpfully suggest that a change in the client's habits of thought or behavior will lead to a better outcome.